4-month-old boy found safe in stolen SUV that led to AMBER Alert

-COLUMBUS, Ohio — Columbus police have found a 4-month-old boy safe in an SUV after it was taken from the KinderCare Learning Center on Tamarack Circle.
+COLUMBUS, Ohio — Columbus police have found a 3-month-old boy safe in an SUV after it was taken from the KinderCare Learning Center on Tamarack Circle.

 Police said the boy, Alpha Kamara, and vehicle were found near Ohio Avenue and Hildreth Avenue.